Explore Georgia Tours

 Batumi (Black Sea Coast):

-Georgia's subtropical coast offers a different wellness atmosphere — sea air, beaches, and modern spa resorts.
-The combination of sea bathing, mild climate, and fresh seafood creates a Mediterranean-style wellness environment.
+Georgia's subtropical coast does wellness differently: sea air, beaches, and modern spa resorts.
+Sea bathing, a mild climate, and fresh seafood add up to something closer to a Mediterranean cure.

 • Best for: Beach lovers, summer wellness retreats

-• Notable: Several 5-star hotels offer comprehensive spa facilities
+• Notable: Several 5-star hotels offer full spa facilities

 Mountain Wellness Retreats:

-High-altitude environments around Gudauri, Bakuriani, and Svaneti offer unique wellness benefits — clean mountain air, natural quiet, and dramatic scenery for meditation and yoga retreats.
+High-altitude spots around Gudauri, Bakuriani, and Svaneti bring their own benefits: clean mountain air, natural quiet, and dramatic scenery for meditation and yoga retreats.
 Several mountain hotels now offer wellness programs combining outdoor activities with spa treatments.

 Tskaltubo: